plowsof/ccs-wip-list/readme.md

 of M3+M4 left.
 Unfortunately there have been some delays on my part (had some personal stuff to deal with in the last few months), so I doubt that I'll be able to finish my part in time for the original deadline, but rest assured that I (we) intend to
+    - working relationship between endor/mj 'broken'
+    - mj completes his parts of milestones 3 + 4 / declares endors parts as optional - so the project is now finished (to be confirmed)
+    - endor is publicly asked to share progrss to-date with all his milestones 20221115
 ## FUNDING ISSUE
 - [Haveno frontend development](https://ccs.getmonero.org/proposals/haveno-frontend.html)
 - [Decentralizing Molly.im to support Monero payments](https://ccs.getmonero.org/proposals/vd-molly-payments-stage1.html)